-Turn the channel level and aux return knobs down, one by one.
+• Turn the channel gain and stereo return knobs down, one by one.
 If the sound disappears, it's either that channel or whatever is plugged into it, so unplug whatever that is.
 If the noise disappears, it's from your whatever.